 • Twenty five trucks of bluestone spalls are despatched to Rochester.
 A second consignment of seventy trucks has been ordered.
-[This loading would be from Reilly's Quarry from Axedale Station].
+[This loading may have been from Reilly's Quarry and from the Axedale Station].

 • The special train from Bendigo for the Knowsley races met with a serious mishap to the driving gear of the engine before reaching Axedale.
 The connecting rod of the engine, which was running tender first, had broken, bringing the train to a standstill short of Axedale.
 The broken rod was removed and the train was able to continue inefficiently to Axedale.
 The first-class carriages were shunted to another line and the passengers transferred to the second-class carriages.
 Unfortunately, the lightened load still did not permit the engine to haul it up the long incline beyond Ingham.
 Passengers alighted during repeated attempts to scale the gradient.
 In a last-ditch attempt, half the carriages were detached and the train was run on to Knowsley.

 After arriving at Knowsley, the engine was detached and returned to pick up the remaining carriages and passengers, the last contingent of which arrived at 4pm.
 As the train was timed to arrive at Knowsley at 2.15pm, the racing Club was put to some inconvenience.
 A relief engine was despatched to Knowsley from Bendigo, accomplishing the return journey with the complete train and no further mishap.

 • Martin Burns, Jnr., is appointed Trustee of the land temporarily reserved on 18 June 1871, as a site for Racecourse and Recreation purposes at Axedale, following the death of his father.